Difficult Cases in Breast Cancer - 2020 Annual Meeting

 - Describe the controversies surrounding management of the axilla, and be able to utilize this knowledge to appropriately council patients and make treatment decisions.

-- Jennifer Bellon, MD, FASTRO is employed at Brigham and Women's Hospital, receives compensation from Leidos Pharaceutical, Varian, and Wolters Kluwer.
+- Jennifer Bellon, MD, FASTRO is employed at Brigham and Women's Hospital, receives compensation from Leidos Pharaceutical and Varian Medical Systems.
 Dr. Bellon has a research grant from Prosigna.

-- Julie Wong, MD is employed at Brigham and Women's Hospital and has no financial relationships with a commercial interest.
+- Julia Wong, MD is employed at Brigham and Women's Hospital and has no financial relationships with a commercial interest.

 - Catherine Park, MD, FASTRO is employed at UCSF, has investment interest from Oncosynergy and Merck.
 Dr. Park has family who has investment interest from Telotherapeutics, Inc.